 - 1 ½ teaspoon vanilla at room temperature

-- 4 tablespoon lemon juice juice of 2 lemons
+- 4 tablespoons lemon juice juice of 2 lemons

 - 1 cup raspberries fresh and frozen (keeps them from breaking apart in batter)

 - ¼ cup lemon juice

 - additional raspberries for the garnish